andrew/ultimate-awesome/README.md

 - [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-build-your-own-x](https://github.com/Correia-jpv/fucking-build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 With repository stars⭐ and forks🍴.
-- [awesome-agentic-ai-learning-resource-by-devkay](https://github.com/dharminjoshi/awesome-agentic-ai-learning-resource-by-devkay) - Awesome Agentic AI Learning Resource by DevKay is a curated roadmap for mastering Agentic AI—from ML foundations to production-ready agents.
-Features a 0–12+ month path, hands-on projects, top resources, agent architectures, and tools like LangChain and AutoGen.
-- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
-If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-survey-papers](https://github.com/excitingtimes/awesome-survey-papers) - A collection of Survey Papers in Machine Learning.